MikeEviscerate/clipbored-X11/README.md

 `XPaste()` for pasting from clipboard, returns a string. `XCopy()` takes a string as input and copies it to clipboard.

 # How to use it?
 (Important)
-Just include the header in your program.
+Just include the header in your source.

 Well, you will need to initialise things.
 I have wrapped it up into the function macro `clipBoredInit(enableCopying)`.